 Stewart will coach sprints and jumps for the Cardinal

-Jody Stewart is in his first season as a Stanford assistant coach and is responsible for the sprints and hurdles.
+Jody Stewart had great success in his first season as a Stanford assistant coach responsible for the sprints and hurdles.
 Stewart comes to Stanford from Georgetown where he coached the sprints, hurdles and jumps.

-During the 2012 outdoor season, Stewart coached four athletes to Olympic Trials qualifying marks.
-Both Amanda Kimbers and London Finley participated in the 2012 U.S. Olympic Trials.
+Stewart coached four athletes to Olympic trials qualifying marks.
+Both Amanda Kimbers and London Finley participated in the 2012 U.S. Olympic trials.
 Kimbers competed in the 100 meters after achieving the automatic standard by running a school-record 11.25.
-Finley competed in the Olympic Trials after achieving the provisional mark of 56.67 in the 400 hurdles, which was also a school record.
+Finley competed in the Olympic trials after achieving the provisional mark of 56.67 in the 400 hurdles, which was also a school record.